Are you interested in investing based on your personal principles? If so, you might want to consider sustainable

-Fidelity now offers 3 relatively low-cost ESG index funds5: Fidelity US Sustainability Index Fund (FENSX), Fidelity International Sustainability Index Fund (FNIYX), and more recently the Fidelity Sustainability Bond Index Fund (FNASX), in addition to the Fidelity Select Environment & Alternative Energy Portfolio (FSLEX), and the recently launched Fidelity Women's Leadership Fund (FWOMX).
+Fidelity now offers 3 relatively low-cost ESG index funds5: Fidelity US Sustainability Index Fund (FITLX), Fidelity International Sustainability Index Fund (FNIDX), and more recently the Fidelity Sustainability Bond Index Fund (FNASX), in addition to the Fidelity Select Environment & Alternative Energy Portfolio (FSLEX), and the recently launched Fidelity Women's Leadership Fund (FWOMX).
 The latter is an actively managed, US equity fund that invests primarily in companies that prioritize and advance women’s leadership.5 You can see the holdings of each of these funds by going to the fund snapshot page and selecting "View holdings" to help assess whether the investments match your sustainable investing criteria.
 This might be accomplished by further researching each individual fund holding to help determine if they match your sustainable investing objectives.

 To find ESG ETFs, go to the ETF/ETP Screener, select "Start a screen" and choose "Socially Responsible" to search by the 3 ESG criteria.
 After you run a screen, your next step should be to determine if it aligns with your objectives and risk tolerance.